San Diego Asian American For Equality Foundation

 serving Board of Directors.

-serving Board members and approved by 2/3 (67%) of the serving members votes.
+serving Board members and approved by 2/3 (67%) of the serving board members votes.

 staggering at 1 and 2 year term.
 The terms of the initial Board of Directors is opposite to his/her name.
 The subsequently elected Board of Directors shall be two (2) years.
 There is no terms limitations a director may serve.

-directors flowing the appointment or election of Directors at each annual meeting.
+directors following the appointment or election of Directors at each annual meeting.

-- The following officers shall be appointed by the majority votes of the Board of
+(e) The following officers shall be elected by the majority votes of the Board of

 Directors following the election of Directors at each Board of Director’s annual meeting: